Alabi1/Covid19PortfolioProjects/README.md

 # Stephen Alabi's SQL Portifolio
-SQL is an indispensable tool for data scientists, enabling them to access and manipulate data from diverse sources.
+SQL is an indispensable tool for data analyst, enabling them to access and manipulate data from diverse sources.

 ## Highlighted Project